 This past summer, Alex Bachwich, our manager of future schedules, put his pass-traveling expertise to the ultimate test after being challenged by a colleague to visit every Neighbor Island station served by Hawaiian Airlines in one day.

-To succeed, Alex would need to travel on 13 flights to all eight airports we serve in the islands; these flights touch all four major islands (O‘ahu, Island of Hawai‘i, Maui, and Kaua‘i) and the smaller island communities of Lāna‘i and Moloka‘i.
+To succeed, Bachwich would need to travel on 13 flights to all eight airports we serve in the islands; these flights touch all four major islands (O‘ahu, Island of Hawai‘i, Maui, and Kaua‘i) and the smaller island communities of Lāna‘i and Moloka‘i.
 He’d be required to fly standby during the peak summer travel season for every leg of his journey, armed with meticulous back-up plans in case he missed any of his flights.

 To help paint a picture of just how extensive his trip planning was, check out his final itinerary: